Farhād Tarāsh: Creation

 Taken together, the poetry, the miniatures, and the data from examination of the site suggest that Farhād was the architect of the Sasanian works at Bīsotūn.
 The chiseled rock face must be the wall of his “passage through the mountain for twenty horsemen.”
 The milk channel, which is also often depicted in miniatures, is likely to have been the working channel on top of the cliff—an opinion in which G. Cameron concurred (oral communication).
 The notion of the “portrait of Šīrīn” may well have been evoked by the capitals showing Anāhīd and Ḵosrow Parvēz, which were certainly visible in the time of Neẓāmī and his informants, as they have never been buried under earth.
 The first writer to connect them with Šīrīn was ʿAbd-al-Karīm, in 1145/1741, probably relying on local tradition.
 References to the Sasanian remains in the literature of the early Islamic period apparently stirred people's imaginations and inspired poetic compositions in later times.
 Although Neẓāmī never left his hometown, Ganja, and thus never saw Bīsotūn, he had access to information recorded by geographers in the 4th/10th century and passed on as part of the literary tradition.

 Another perspective of the context and creation of the Farhād Tarāsh was offered in the 1970s by architect W. Salzmann.
 Salzmann conducted examinations of the cliff and the rock face in order to reconstruct the original Sasanian plans; according to his research, "a huge terrace" was planned to be built at 30 meters high and a massive ayvan (Middle Persian: āywan) was to be hollowed out of the rock.
 According to Salzmann, the scale of the ayvan was probably approaching the Taq-e Kasra at Ctesiphon, the Sasanian royal capital.
 He also noted that reliefs were going to be added on either side.
 The Encyclopedia Iranica notes that Salzmann's hypothesis "is consonant with earlier theories suggesting a palace", or a fire temple built against the cliff; however, the Encyclopedia Iranica adds these theories are "impossible to prove conclusively".

 Stone blocks on the hillside

-Right next on the hillside, there are several hundred dressed stone blocks.
+Right next to it on the hillside are several hundred dressed stone blocks.
 They were recorded by early European travelers who visited Iran, but they were not identified as being from the Sasanian era until Heinz Luschey managed to examine them.
 Luschey concluded that these stones were made of the same rock as the Farhād Tarāsh.